Ikkō-ikki: Terminology

-By contrast, the Ikkō-ikki defies easy categorization.
-The term "Facing one direction" (一向, Ikkō) refers to the exclusive emphasis of the Jōdo Shinshū sect of striving for rebirth in the Pure Land of Amitabha.
-For this reason, Jodo Shinshu was often pejoratively called the ikkō-shū sect.
-In any case, in contrast to other ikki leagues, the Ikkō-ikki were defined not by political, familial or economic association, but by a sense of community through their association with Jōdo Shinshū.
-Adherents of Nichiren Buddhism also formed Hokke-ikki leagues in opposition to the Ikkō-ikki as well as mutual aid and defense.
+By contrast, ikkō-ikki defies easy categorization.
+The term "Facing one direction" (一向, Ikkō) refers to the exclusive emphasis of the Jōdo Shinshū of striving for rebirth in the Pure Land of Amitabha.
+For this reason, Jōdo Shinshū was often pejoratively called the ikkō-shū or Facing one direction' sect".
+In any case, in contrast to other ikki, ikkō-ikki were defined not by political, familial, or economic association, but by a sense of community through their association with Jōdo Shinshū.

+Adherents of Nichiren Buddhism formed hokke-ikki ("Lotus (Sutra) leagues") to oppose both Jōdo Shinshū, which they religiously opposed, and to fight ikkō-ikki, as well as for mutual aid and defence.

 History

 Origins

-The first recorded instances of an ikki league date as far back as the 14th century in Bingo Province.
+The first recorded instances of an ikki date as far back as the 14th century in Bingo Province.
 However, with the waning years of the Muromachi period and the subsequent Sengoku period was characterized by weakening central power, and frequent conflicts between rival forces, the number of ikki proliferated.
 The first large-scale peasant uprising occurred in 1428 when a tokusei-ikki from Ōmi and Yamashiro provinces marched on Kyoto, the capital.